very-good-science/data-ethics-club/.github/ISSUE_TEMPLATE/reading-suggestion.md

     * Is it a preprint?
     * Is it very long?
 If so, do you have a recommended section?
 * A link where it can be accessed
+* Any particular questions or points for discussion